MicrosoftDocs/power-automate-docs/articles/register-custom-api.md

    ms.date="12/06/2016"
    ms.author="deonhe"/>

-# Register Custom APIs in Microsoft Flow
+# Register Custom connectors in Microsoft Flow

 Microsoft Flow can leverage any RESTful APIs hosted anywhere.
-This tutorial demonstrates registering and using a custom API.
+This tutorial demonstrates registering and using a Custom connector.

 ## Prerequisites

 - A [Microsoft Flow account](https://flow.microsoft.com).
-- A Swagger file (JSON) for your custom API.
+- A Swagger file (JSON) for your Custom connector.
 If you don't have one, we'll show you several options to create the Swagger file.
-- An image to use as an icon for your custom API (optional).
+- An image to use as an icon for your Custom connector (optional).

 ## Authentication

-Custom APIs in Microsoft Flow can use any of several authentication mechanisms.
+Custom connectors in Microsoft Flow can use any of several authentication mechanisms.

 - API Key
 - Basic Authentication